Student Handbook

 Accessibility Services

 The Accessibility Services Office at West Kentucky Community and Technical College is committed to providing students with disabilities with a positive environment focusing on student ability rather than disability.
-The Accessibility Services Office strives to foster success in all academic environments at WKCTC and to support equal access as well as promoting campus-wide diversity.
+The Accessibility Services Office strives to foster success in all academic environments at WKCTC and to support equal access campus-wide.

 Student Health and Wellness / Four Rivers Behavioral Health